Scott Rennie: 2009–2022: Minister of Queen's Cross Church

 “There is no doubt that it [the vote] is a milestone, because it is at last a recognition of the place of gay and lesbian people in the ministry, of which there are a number.
 It also recognises liberty of conscience on this matter, as there is on many other matters, within the broad church that is the national church...There is no doubt, an important step has been taken yesterday.

 The interview revealed aspects of Rennie's progressive Christian theology, as he rejected the charge that the General Assembly's decision represented a move to remain aligned with societal social mores:

 "I think the church always has to try and figure out its faith in the context in which it lives, and obviously our understanding of sexuality, of gender, as with many other things in life, has changed - and is forever changing.
 But I wouldn’t want to characterise this as a move to somehow just go along with society.
 I think for those of us who believe in inclusion, that comes from a point of view that we really believe that Jesus was for inclusion; we believe that God is for inclusion; and we believe in a God of love.
 And that’s fundamental to our faith and our understanding."

-Following a vote by all Presbyteries of the Church of Scotland in favour of allowing the ordination of Ministers in Civil Partnerships, on Thursday 8 January 2015, Rennie commented on BBC Radio Scotland's Good Morning Scotland that the vote was: "a very positive vote for the Kirk and for Scotland".
+Following a vote by all Presbyteries of the Church of Scotland in favour of allowing the ordination of Ministers in civil partnerships on 8 January 2015, Rennie commented on BBC Radio Scotland's Good Morning Scotland that the vote was: "a very positive vote for the Kirk and for Scotland".

 On 20 January 2015, Rennie gave the Time for Reflection for Members of the Scottish Parliament (MSPs) at the Scottish Parliament in Edinburgh.
 He discussed Robert Burns and human nature.

 Rennie and his partner converted their civil partnership into a same-sex marriage in December 2014, shortly after its introduction in Scotland.

 At the Church of Scotland General Assembly on Saturday 16 May 2015, six years after the Aberdeen (Rennie) case was heard, the Church of Scotland voted to allow congregations to choose ministers in civil partnerships.
 Commenting on this, Rennie said that it was a "great outcome for an open, broad and faithful Church of Scotland."

 In summer 2015, Rennie participated in a 'pulpit exchange' with Louise Westfall, Senior Pastor of Central Presbyterian Church (Denver, Colorado).
 Rennie preached a four-week series entitled 'A Disturbing God'.

+Rennie stepped down as minister for Queen's Cross Church in 2022, having given his last sermon on Easter Sunday (17 April 2022).

+Subsequent Ministry

+Rennie was inducted to Crown Court Church in London on 5 May 2022.

+On 16 February 2025, he preached as Sole Nominee to the charge of St Giles' Cathedral in Edinburgh.
+He was duly elected, and serves (as of October 2025) as the Minister.